b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 - The aneurysms may be saccular or fusiform.
 - The wall of the aneurysm is commonly calcified and the lumen is commonly lined by old laminated thrombus.

+#### Dissecting aneurysm of the aorta

+- Dissecting aneurysms are principally found in individuals with hypertension, but may also be seen in younger individuals with connective tissue defects.

+#### Syphilitic aneurysms

+- *Treponema pallidum* invades the aortic wall.
+- The inflammatory response progresses towards obliterative endarteritis and necrosis of the muscular and elastic fibres in the aortic media.